egokzr/egokzr/README.md

 ### Hi there 👋

 - 🔭 I'm a second year student at BSUIR
-- 🌱 I'm currenlty learing c#, swift and java for educational purposes
+- 🌱 I'm currenlty learing C#, swift and java for educational purposes
 - 📫 How to reach me: [Telegram](t.me/egokazik), [Email](egorkazarin05@icloud.com)

 <!--